devakapatel/t9-nextra-4/content/sem-4/question-banks/cjp/unit-2.md

 In this example, the `instanceof` operator is used to check if `d`, which is an instance of `Dog`, is also an instance of `Animal`.
 Since `Dog` is a subclass of `Animal`, the operator returns `true`.

-## 12) Explain single level and multiple inheritances in java.
-Write a program to demonstrate a combination of both types of inheritance as shown in figure.
+## <mark> 12) Explain single level and multiple inheritances in java.
+Write a program to demonstrate a combination of both types of inheritance as shown in figure. </mark>

 ![2-11.png](./2-11.png)